 A report must be obtained from the treating ophthalmologist, to include:

-If the pilot develops substandard vision in one eye following a vascular event then they should be assessed:
+If the applicant develops substandard vision in one eye following a vascular event then they should be assessed:

-- b) For Class 2, in accordance with the substandard vision in one eye (PDF) guidance.
+- for Class 2, in accordance with the substandard vision in one eye guidance.

 Assessment of cardiovascular risk

-All pilots must undergo a cardiovascular review with a cardiologist to include:
+All applicants must undergo a cardiovascular review (for Class 1 and 3 with a consultant cardiologist) and submit a report to their AME to include:

-- confirmation that blood pressure is stable (assessed by 24-hour ambulatory blood pressure recording)
+- confirmation that blood pressure is within normal limits

-- assessment and appropriate management of other cardiovascular risk factors.
+- a 10-year cardiovascular risk assessment with appropriate management of other cardiovascular risk factors

-If both ophthalmic and cardiological assessments are satisfactory, the pilot can be assessed by the AMS as fit with an OML applied to the certificate.
-Abnormal findings may require further investigation/assessment.
+If both ophthalmic and cardiological assessments are satisfactory, the pilot can be assessed by a CAA Medical Assessor as fit with an OML applied to the certificate.
+Abnormal findings may require further investigation or assessment.

-If ophthalmic and cardiological assessments are satisfactory, an unrestricted fit assessment can be made.
-Where there are visual field defects and/or cardiovascular risks, an OSL may need to be applied to the certificate.
-This can be done by an AeMC or AME in consultation with the AMS.
+If both ophthalmic and cardiological assessments are satisfactory, an unrestricted fit assessment can be made.
+Where there are visual field defects and/or cardiovascular risks, an OSL and/or SSL (valid only with approved eye protection) may need to be applied to the certificate.
+This can be done by an AME in consultation with a CAA Medical Assessor.